Thanksgiving Sale - upGrad KnowledgeHut-mobile

 Sensitive information can be lost as a result of security breaches.
 Highly advisable to take back up of your critical data to the cloud or a local storage device frequently to ensure you are prepared to restore it in the event of a loss.
 In addition, ensure you store the sensitive files with password protected system.

 In addition to having a bachelor’s degree in computer science, most cybersecurity professionals also need to have certifications that prove their knowledge of best practices.
-From entry-level to advanced, hundreds of certifications are available.
+From entry-level to advanced, hundreds of cyber security certifications are available.
 Therefore, finding a certificate that will give you a competitive advantage is crucial before you spend your money and time on it.

 The following are the top three cybersecurity certifications that offer best practices in the industry: